awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 | Total storage for all DB instances | 100 TiB |

 **Note**
-By default, you can have up to a total of 40 Amazon RDS DB instances\.
+By default, you can have up to a total of 40 DB instances\.
 Of those 40, up to 10 can be Oracle or SQL Server DB instances under the "License Included" model\.
 All 40 can be MySQL, MariaDB, PostgreSQL, or Oracle under the "BYOL" model\.
 If your application requires more DB instances, you can request additional DB instances via this request form [Request RDS DB instance limit](https://aws.amazon.com/contact-us/request-to-increase-the-amazon-rds-db-instance-limit/)\.
 Backups managed by AWS Backup are considered manual snapshots for the manual snapshot limit\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

 ## Naming Constraints in Amazon RDS<a name="RDS_Limits.Constraints"></a>